 Campus Dining will be operating and ready to serve students.
 Keep an eye on myubcard.com and our social media pages for the most up-to-date information.

-As the semester progresses, we will evaluate service levels and styles and make changes as necessary with guidance from the Erie County Health Department, the NYS Dept. of Health and the CDC.
+As the semester progresses, we will evaluate service levels and styles and make changes as necessary.

-Campus Dining and Shops is adhering to all New York State guidelines in limiting capacity for dining room seating.
+Campus Dining and Shops is adhering to all New York State guidelines for dining room seating.
 All tables and hard surfaces will be cleaned after each use.

 Instructions on how to get the GET app are located on our Manage GET Account page.